juancarlospaco/nim-new-backend/README.md

 If you know Git SubRepos and Git SubTrees and Git SubModules, then you wont need this simplified repo.

+But if you have an idea to make this *less* complex, not more complex, then send PR.

 - Why not use SymLinks?.